nathan13331/Image-Processing-course-project/README.md

 ### 3. Generating Adversarial Examples (`gen_adversarial_images.py`)

-This script generates adversarial examples for a trained ResNet model and dataset using the Fast Gradient Sign Method (FGSM).
+This script generates adversarial examples for a trained ResNet model and test dataset using the Fast Gradient Sign Method (FGSM).

 #### Usage